 PADI INSTRUCTOR EXAM IE

 You will need to qualify for certification as a PADI Open Water Scuba Instructor by passing a PADI Instructor Exam (IE).
-The PADI Instructor Exam or IE is conducted by a professional Instructor Examiner from the PADI Asia Pacific office, which ensures that the assessment is fair and objective.
+The PADI Instructor Exam or IE is conducted by a professional Instructor Examiner from the PADI Asia Pacific office.
+This ensures that the assessment is fair and objective.

 Before you can participate in an Instructor Examination, you'll need to have passed an IDC successfully.

-All of my PADI IDC's in the various location in Thailand and the Philippines and other South East Asian locations I teach in, are typically followed by a PADI IE at the same location or in a rare exception, in a nearby location.
+All of my PADI IDC's in the various location in Thailand and the Philippines and other South East Asian locations I teach in, are typically followed by a PADI IE at the same location.
+In a rare exception the PADI IE will be in a nearby location.
 During a PADI IE myself and / or staff will be there for moral and logistical support during the duration of a PADI Instructor Exam.

 There will be tests on your general waterman-ship and diving skills, your academic knowledge and on your teaching presentations in the classroom as well as in confined and open water environments.